College Success Program Classes

 - How to take good notes: What to write and how to write them!

-- Study reading techniques: Getting though all your assigned chapters
+- Study reading techniques: Getting through all your assigned chapters

 Making the Most of College – Finding the Resources You Need

-Everyone wants you to be successful in College.
-There are an abundance of resources to help you connect with other students, get help in Math or Writing, find your dream job, or continue on to a four year degree to name a few.
+Everyone wants you to be successful in college.
+There is an abundance of resources to help you connect with other students, get help in Math or Writing, find your dream job, or continue on to a four-year degree to name a few.
 This class helps you demystify who can do what for you and how you access the services you need.
 The class even walks you down and shows you where to find the programs and introduces you to the people who can help you.